What Is a Service-Level Agreement (SLA)? And How to Write One

 • Use precise terms to define the service, service level, conditions, performance metrics, etc., so stakeholders understand the SLA.

 Online courses can be a great way to learn business best practices, including service level agreements, and discover career options.
-Receive professional-level training from HubSpot with the Sales Representative Professional Certificate in six months or less.
-This series of courses includes one on lead management that teaches you how to set goals with service level agreements.
+Receive professional-level training from Salesforce with the Salesforce Sales Development Representative Professional Certificate.
+This series of courses includes instruction in sales development, interviewing, cold calling, time management, and more.

 Keep reading